ProRanked/AxiomSink/readme.md

 [![Publish to GitHub Packages](https://github.com/ProRanked/AxiomSink/actions/workflows/publishgithubpackages.yml/badge.svg)](https://github.com/ProRanked/AxiomSink/actions/workflows/publishgithubpackages.yml)

-## Get Token from Axiom
+## Serilog C# Implementation for Axiom in .NET8

-Create a Dataset in Axiom and get a token to use.
+Requirements: Create a Dataset in Axiom and get a token to use.

 ## How to Use